Let’s Go Watch a Flying Snail Kite!

 Young Snail Kite being banded by Lara Elmquist.

-Banded: In recent years, the furthest north where Snail Kites have been documented breeding is Gainesville, over 150 miles away.
+Banded: The furthest north where Snail Kites have been documented breeding is Gainesville, over 150 miles away.
 Laura indicated that they would need to come back in a few weeks to band them when they were bigger.
 That event happened on June 23rd.
 At that time, Lara Elmquist (UFL), Caroline Poli (FWC), Derek Fessell (FWC), and Michael Hill (retired from FWC) made the trip out and all three chicks were banded.

 One of the two young Snail Kites that was outfitted with a solar-powered tracking beacon.
 Photo by Michael Hill.